CAPT. RICHARD ANDREWS

 Captain Richard Andrews is the owner of Tar-Pam Guide Service and has been involved in North Carolina’s charter fishing industry since 2001.
 Born and raised on the Tar River in Tarboro, North Carolina, he began fishing the rivers, estuaries, and gulf stream waters of Eastern North Carolina at an early age.
 The day after graduating from UNC-Chapel Hill, he moved to Hatteras Village to fulfill a lifelong dream of working as a mate on an offshore charter boat.
 Capt.
 Richard fished full-time for five seasons with some of the best captains in the business out of Hatteras and Oregon Inlet, commercial bluefin tuna fished in the winter, and traveled by boat to Mexico, the Bahamas, and South Florida to chase various billfish species, A highlight of his fishing career was a 2nd Place finish in the Pirates Cove Billfish Tournament with a crew of anglers consisting of 4 boys between the ages of 7 and 13.
 During these years, he was able to refine his fishing skills, develop an understanding of seasonal fish patterns within North Carolina, and cultivate the patience and experience necessary for a professional charter business.

 Captain Scott was born in New Bern, NC and has over 44 years of fishing experience.
 His knowledge and experience inshore fishing the Pamlico estuary is extensive.
 Even though he doesn’t look it, he’s the eldest of our lineup.
 Don’t let that fool you.
 He’s one of the best speckled trout fisherman I know, and he’s no slouch on everything else.
 Capt.
 Scott began his passion for fishing in the 1970’s in the Swansboro area.
 His father taught him how to fish and how to think outside the box by experimenting with different techniques to respond to changing conditions.
 He began fishing the Pamlico estuary in the 1980’s and has refined his techniques into an art.
 His favorite type of fishing is targeting large speckled trout on topwater, especially at night.
 He has caught lots of trophy trout and knows how to locate and catch the big ones.
 If you’re looking for big speckles, he is definitely your man.
-Captain Scott resides in New Bern with his wife, Melinda, and son, Jared.
+Captain Scott resides in Cove City, NC and has a grown son, Jared.

 Capt.
 Joe Hawley